Chapter

 What does John 7:40 mean?

 Once again, Jesus' preaching results in mixed reactions from the crowd.
-His most recent claims were tied to the concept of "living water" (John 7:37–38).
-In fact, Jesus made that claim during a part of the Feast of Booths specifically meant to recall God's miraculous provision of water for the nation of Israel (Exodus 17:1–7).
-This idea is something Jesus has brought up before (John 4:10–13; 6:35), but to some in the crowd that might have been their first time hearing it.
+His recent claims involved the concept of "living water" (John 7:37–38).
+In fact, He mentioned that theme during a ritual meant to recall God's miraculous provision of water for the nation of Israel (Exodus 17:1–7).
+Jesus has mentioned this before (John 4:10–14; 6:35), but some in the crowd might have been hearing it for the first time.

-Some of the people in Jerusalem have already come to believe in Jesus' words, mostly due to His miracles (John 7:31).
-Those who believe Jesus is telling the truth see Him as a fulfillment of the prophecy given in Deuteronomy 18:15, which others have suggested in the past (John 6:14).
+Some in Jerusalem have already come to believe in Jesus' words, mostly due to His miracles (John 7:31).
+Those who believe Jesus is telling the truth see Him as a fulfillment of the prophecy given in Deuteronomy 18:15 (John 6:14).
 Interestingly, some see a distinction between Moses' predicted successor and the Promised One referred to as the Messiah (John 7:41).

 Not everyone supports what Jesus is saying, however.
-As later verses will show, some people mistakenly think the Old Testament predicts Messiah in a way which Jesus does not fulfill (John 7:42; 7:52).
+Some mistakenly think the Old Testament predicts Messiah in a way which Jesus does not fulfill (John 7:42, 52).

 Expand